 How To Cure Male Pattern Baldness?

 (A) PRP Hair Treatment – A recent study published in the Journal of Cutaneous and Aesthetic Surgery positively affirmed that PRP hair treatment does work for reversing male pattern baldness.
-It utilizes the growth factors that are naturally produced by blood platelets to improve hair growth from stem cells in the hair follicles and also enhance blood flow.
+It utilises the growth factors that are naturally produced by blood platelets to improve hair growth from stem cells in the hair follicles which also enhances blood flow.
 These platelets are obtained by extracting blood from the patient and separating plasma that is rich in platelets.
-A tiny injection is utilized to introduce this platelet-rich plasma (PRP) into the affected areas of the scalp.
-Male pattern baldness stages 3 to 5A can be reversed with this treatment along with medical intervention.
-This is a cost-effective treatment.
+A fine needle injection is utilised to introduce this platelet-rich plasma (PRP) into the affected areas of the scalp.
+Male pattern baldness stages 3 to 5A can be reversed with this treatment along with medical intervention and is a cost-effective treatment.

-(B) Minoxidil – This is an FDA approved topical medication for treating male pattern baldness.
-Its exact mechanism of action is unknown, but it has been shown to successfully improve hair growth and also, blood supply to the hair bulbs.
-This medication shows best results when used in the initial stages, and continued usage is mandatory to maintain these results.
+(B) Minoxidil – This is a US FDA approved topical medication for treating male pattern baldness.
+Its exact mechanism of action is unknown, but it has been shown to successfully improve hair growth and also, the blood supply to the hair bulbs.
+This medication shows its best results when used in the initial stages, and continued usage is mandatory.
 Generally, dermatologists recommend a 5% to 10% concentration of the drug for topical usage.
 Discontinuing this treatment will revert the hair condition within a few months.

 (C) Finasteride – This is another FDA approved medicine, but unlike minoxidil, finasteride needs to be taken orally.
-It helps to slow down the progression of androgenetic alopecia and causes new hair growth.
-With positive results of more than 80% patients showing an improvement in hair count, finasteride has become a widely popular treatment for male pattern baldness.
+It helps slow down the progression of androgenetic alopecia and causes new hair growth.
+With positive results among 50-60% patients showing an improvement in hair count, finasteride has become a widely popular treatment for male pattern baldness.
 Like minoxidil, one needs to keep taking this medicine to maintain the results.

 (D) Hair Replacement / Transplantation – This treatment is usually a last resort measure.
-It is an invasive treatment that involves transplanting areas of active hair growth from one part of the scalp to an area where hair growth has diminished or stopped.
-Being a surgical procedure, hair transplantation carries the risk of infection and can work out to be expensive too.
+It is an invasive treatment that involves transplanting hair follicles from areas of active hair growth to an area where hair growth has diminished or stopped.
+As it is a surgical procedure, hair transplantation carries the risk of infection and can be expensive.
 A skilled dermatologist who performs the procedure with stringent protocols and under hygienic settings can eliminate the chances of any infection.
+Minoxidil needs to be used continuously to maintain results.

 Unfortunately, a permanent male pattern baldness cure does not exist.
-The treatment options available for this hair disorder work only during certain stages of it.
-Early detection and management can help you to stop the problem from progressing beyond control and maintaining your hair in prime condition.
+The treatment options that are available for this hair disorder work only during certain stages.
+Studies show that the potential for hair regrowth diminishes as androgenetic alopecia progresses.
+Therefore, early detection and management can help stop the problem from progressing beyond control and keep your hair in prime condition.